ubcengfizz/ubcfizz.ca-website/README.md

 This is a React website to be used for The UBC Engineering Physics Student Association.
 Its uses include recent announcements, course directory, community events, related contacts, etc.

-Before running the application, first do npm install.
+Before running the application, first do `npm install`.

 ## Work Flow